MagSafe Compatibility Guide: What to Look For in a Case

 The Camera Ring Question

-Materik cases feature precision-machined metal camera rings, and you might wonder whether metal near the back of the case affects MagSafe.
+Some Materik cases include a precision-machined metal camera ring.
+You might wonder whether metal near the back of the case affects MagSafe.
 The answer depends on placement and material.
-Our camera rings are positioned away from the MagSafe magnet array and use materials that do not interfere with the magnetic field.
-The result is a case that protects your lens without compromising your charging.
+Where present, our camera rings are positioned away from the MagSafe magnet array and use materials that do not interfere with the magnetic field.
+The result is lens protection without compromising your charging.

 Checklist: What to Look For in a MagSafe Case